What are advantages & disadvantages(limitations) of Trial Balance?

 Conclusion

-This helps to explain the advantages and disadvantages of Trial Balance.
-It helps in the preparation of financial statements and gives the arithmetical accuracy of transactions recorded in the books of accounts
+Finally, we have concluded the the advantages and disadvantages (limitations) of a Trial Balance.
+The statement has advantages, uses, benefits as well.
+It helps in the preparation of financial statements and gives the arithmetical accuracy of transactions recorded in the books of accounts.
+But there are limitations or demerits for the statement.
+The statement is not a substitute for full audit.
+It only provides the total balances of accounts without showing any details about individual transactions

 Post a Comment